buntalan/algorithm-analysis/README.md

 # algorithm-analysis
-In class assignment, program with GUI that allows a list to be created as well as sorted through by different algorithms.
+In class project, created a GUI program that allows an array of elements to be sorted through and timed to allow analysis of different algorithms for different sizes and types of lists.

 I saved it as a project in eclipse, just open the project up and compile.